Sunscreen: The Silent Killer of Coral Reefs

 It is estimated that 19% of the world’s coral reefs today have disappeared.
 If this trend continues, all coral reefs could be extinct within the next 100 years.
 Although environmental stress and the increase in ocean water temperature is the main reasoning behind this rapid decline, human activities have been found to be a contributing factor.
 Through ways such as pollution, coastal development, heavy tourism, and overfishing.

-To put this into perspective… just one drop of oxybenzone has the ability to create a toxic effect on six and a half Olympic sized swimming pools.
-Yet, it is estimated that between 6,000-14,000 tonnes of excess sunscreen is washed off into coral reef environments each year.
+To put this into perspective… Just one drop of oxybenzone has the ability to create a toxic effect on six and a half Olympic sized swimming pools.
+Yet, it is estimated that up to 14,000 tonnes of excess sunscreen is washed off into coral reef environments each year.
 Not to mention that these chemicals have been found to induce feminisation in male fish, cause neurological behavioural changes in marine animals, and increase reproductive diseases in various sea mammals and creatures.

 Conscious Sunscreens that won’t kill the reefs

-How cruelly ironic that a product intended to protect our skin from sun damage causes detrimental effects on our coral reefs and sea life with each application.
-Choosing an all-natural, reef-safe sunscreen is one of the #LittleGreenSteps that you can take to #LiveMoreConsciously and preserve the exotic beauty of sea life on your next beachside getaway.
+How cruelly ironic that a product intended to protect our skin from sun damage causes detrimental effects on our coral reefs and marine life with each application.
+Choosing an all-natural, reef-safe sunscreen is one of the #LittleGreenSteps that you can take to #LiveMoreConsciously and preserve the exotic beauty of sea life on your next beachside getaway!

 The name says it all!
 Honest uses pure, hypoallergenic, mineral-based ingredients in their all-natural spray.
 In addition, proceeds from each purchase go back to supporting science and research to advocate for better family protection laws, and time and resources for communities of children and families in need.